LogoLogo

 General tab

 Expand the configurations folder and click the HelloWorld configuration.
 The General tab is the default view, and ensure you now select the SayHello rule set from the dropdown list of available rule sets.
-This is the “initialising” rule set that is processed by the X Engine on the very first transaction it receives.
+This is the “initialising” rule set that is processed by the X Agent on the very first transaction it receives.

 Embedded (dependent) rule sets that have been wired within the SayHello rule set are also deployed along with it’s parent, so you only need to set the top-level ruleset.